 Manual indexing allows for greater accuracy and context-aware tagging, especially for complex or nuanced documents that automated systems may not fully understand.

-Human operators can also make judgment calls about ambiguous or unclear content, ensuring that the index is as informative and useful as possible.
+Human operators can also make judgment calls about ambiguous or unclear data, ensuring that the index is as informative and useful as possible.

-In industries where precision and compliance are crucial, manual indexing by trained professionals offers an added layer of reliability and quality control.
+In industries where precision and legal compliance are critical, manual indexing is a common choice, adding an extra layer of reliability and quality control to the process.

 Automated Indexing

-Automated indexing via optical character recognition (OCR) offers speed and efficiency, particularly for large-scale projects involving thousands of documents.
+Automated indexing, often performed using optical character recognition (OCR), offers greater speed and efficiency, particularly for large-scale projects involving thousands of documents.
+This method is highly effective for standardized forms or documents with a consistent layout.

 Step 4.
 Adding Metadata